 Come visit the New Buffalo Railroad Museum — There is something here for everyone!

-Founded in 1989, the Museum not only exhibits artifacts relating to the rail industry, it houses items of historic interest and value to the greater New Buffalo area.
+Founded in 1989, the Museum not only exhibits artifacts relating to the rail industry, but it also houses items of historic interest and value to the greater New Buffalo area.

 We are located @ 530 S. Whittaker St., New Buffalo, Michigan – For directions – click here.